 Foray Into Film

-Scott found work at a movie company, running projectors and delivering posters for a drive-in, and later working as an office and marketing assistant.
+Scott's position at the movie company eventually lead to work as an office and marketing assistant.
 Scott worked his way up the ladder, becoming the managing director of the distribution arm at Hoyts in 1987.

 Tinsel Town Comes Calling